Taxes · May 24, 2024

 Not surprisingly, the IRS considers non-core revenues taxable, which is why it implemented UBIT.

-UBIT is a tax assessed on more than $1,000 of an organization's unrelated business income in a year.
+UBIT is tax assessed on more than $1,000 of an organization's unrelated business income in a year.
 The income is charged at a corporate tax rate and may be adjusted for expenses directly related to the unrelated business, such as raw materials and wages.

 Clarifying what's subject to UBIT